Skip to main content

 041_Orient_casing_axis_to_shaft.png

-For orientation: The bearing seats of shaft [7] have the larger diameter.
+For orientation: The bearing seats with the larger diameter are for Shaft [7].

 Notice

-The 3 nodes span a plane whose midpoint corresponds to the midpoint of the shaft axis.
 Select points along the edge of the bearing seat.
+The 3 nodes must span a plane whose midpoint corresponds to the midpoint of the shaft axis.

-If the gearbox is mounted the wrong way around in the casing, the direction of the axis can be reversed.
+If the gearbox is mounted the wrong way around in the casing, click Reverse axial direction.

-If the gearbox covers the casing, the distance between the gear unit and the casing can be varied with a slider.
+If the gearbox obscures the casing, use the slider to vary the distance between the gear unit and the casing.
 This feature is only to provide a better overview, it has no influence on the positioning.

-5. Orient the casing axes to the second shaft
+5.2.
+Orient the axis of the casing to the second shaft

-The reference shaft which has already been positioned is hidden.
-Select the other shaft, choose 3 additional nodes, then click "apply" and "next" to complete the positioning of the second reference shaft.
+The reference shaft which has already been positioned is excluded from the list of shafts for positioning.
+Select the other shaft, choose 3 additional nodes on the bearing seats of Shaft [5], then click "Apply" and "Next" to complete the positioning of the second reference shaft.

 050_Orient_casing_axis_to_shaft.png

-6. The next step determines the axial position of the shafts in the casing.
-The contact surface of a bearing is used as a reference point.
-The bearings of the shaft that was positioned first can be used as reference bearings (here: Shaft [7]).
+The next step determines the axial positioning of the shafts in the casing.
+To do so, use the contact surface of the bearing as a reference point.

 Notice

-Right-click on a shaft to create a cutting plane through the casing to provide better visibility of the contact surface.
+To provide better visibility of the contact surface, right-click on a shaft to create a cutting plane through the casing.

 Select one of the individual nodes on the contact surface of the bearing.
-Use "left" and "right" to specify whether it is the left or right contact surface.
+Use the "left" and "right" radio buttons to specify whether it is the left or right contact surface.
+Click "Apply" then "Finish" to complete Step 3.

 060_Select_bearing_seating_location.PNG